-Mudhol hounds have long and elan heads, with well-chiselled jaws and noses, slightly protruding beyond the teeth.
-They have a bony and narrow body with long tail tat tapes to the end.
+Mudhol hounds have long and lean heads, with well-chiseled jaws and noses, slightly protruding beyond the teeth.
+They bear resemblance to Greyhound and have a bony and narrow body with long tail tat tapes to the end.
 It has very light and effortlessly easy movement with strong driving action with matching reach.
 Mudhol is found in all colours except albino.

-Combai or Kombai dog breed is found in the hills of Southern India’s western ghats.
+Combai or Kombai dog breed is found in the hills of South India’s western ghats.
 Kombai means ‘a dense forest’.
 They are also called Karumoonji and have a black nose with a reddish coloured body.
 They are fierce guard dogs, good at chasing and hunting.

 This ancient breed is known for its toughness and loyalty.
 They are very active, need regular exercise and thrive best raised in large, non-urban settings where they are free to roam and explore.

-Bully dog shares origins from both India and Pakistan and is predominantly found in the Punjab region.
+Bully dog or Bully kutta shares origins from both India and Pakistan and is predominantly found in the Punjab region.
 They are the most common choice for guard dogs but unfortunately, many of these dogs are still bred and nurtured for dogfighting purposes.

 If you come across any news of a dog being used for dogfighting, please alert the police immediately.